Self-supervised Video Object Segmentation by Motion Grouping

 \subsection{Ablation Studies}

 We conduct all ablation studies on DAVIS2016, and vary one variable each time, as shown in Table \ref{tab:ablation}. \\[-8pt]

-{ \textbf{Choice of Optical Flow Algorithm.}} With the same flow extraction method (PWC-Net), our proposed model~(Ours-A) outperforms CIS by about $4.5$ points on mean Jaccard~($\mathcal{J}$), and using improved optical flow~(RAFT) provides further performance gains.
+{ \textbf{Choice of optical flow algorithm.}} With the same flow extraction method (PWC-Net), our proposed model~(Ours-A) outperforms CIS by about $4.5$ points on mean Jaccard~($\mathcal{J}$), and using improved optical flow~(RAFT) provides further performance gains.
 We therefore use RAFT from hereon. \\[-8pt]

-{ \textbf{Instance Normalization and Grouping. }} We observe two phenomena: \emph{first}, when holding constant the number of grouping iterations $T$~(3 or 5), models trained with instance normalization perform consistently better; \emph{second}, iterative grouping with $T=5$ is better than that trained with $T=3$.
+{ \textbf{Instance normalization and grouping. }} We observe two phenomena: \emph{first}, when holding constant on the number of grouping iterations $T$~(3 or 5), models trained with instance normalization perform consistently better; \emph{second}, iterative grouping with $T=5$ is better than that trained with $T=3$.
 However, at $T=8$, the model did not converge in the same number of training steps, and thus we do not include it in the table.
-For the remainder of the experiments, we use instance normalization and $T=5$ to balance performance and training time. \\[-8pt]
+For the remainder of the experiments, we use instance normalization and $T=5$. \\[-8pt]

-{ \textbf{Consistency and Entropy Regularization. }} While comparing Ours-B and Ours-I, we observe that the performance degrades significantly without the temporal consistency loss, and that the entropy regularization is also important, as shown by Ours-B and Ours-H.
+{ \textbf{Consistency and entropy regularization. }} While comparing Ours-B and Ours-I, we observe that the performance degrades significantly without the temporal consistency loss, and that the entropy regularization is also important, as shown by Ours-B and Ours-H.